Medicare Alternative Payment Models (APM)

 2. Medicare Patient Count Method – based on the percentage of Medicare patients they see through an Advanced APM.

-Clinicians can use the QPP Participation Status Tool to check their QP status and see whether they'll receive a 5% APM incentive payment and be excluded from MIPS.
+Clinicians can use the QPP Participation Status Tool to check their QP status and determine if they may be excluded from MIPS.
 The tool also includes participant data for Advanced APMs and MIPS APMs.
-Performance Year (PY) 2019 QPP APM Incentive payment information is now available on the QPP website, where participants can log in via the QPP account to view those details.
+Log in to your QPP account to view details.

 Types of Advanced Alternative Payments Models